JoshLi15/thesis-code/Readme.md

 ## Repository Structure

-- `anon/` – scripts for anonymising datasets with SA-Toolkit, kNN-VC and Private-kNN-VC.
+- `anon/` - scripts for anonymising datasets with SA-Toolkit, kNN-VC and Private-kNN-VC.
+- `data/` - scripts for downloading and pre-processing the data
-- `embeddings/` – scripts for optaining embeddings and needed pkls from SCOTUS- and VoxCeleb-datasets
+- `embeddings/` - scripts for optaining embeddings and needed pkls from SCOTUS- and VoxCeleb-datasets
-- `training/` – scripts to train attribute classifiers, evaluate them, train Random Forest for speaker verification, and evaluate them.
+- `training/` - scripts to train attribute classifiers, evaluate them, train Random Forest for speaker verification, and evaluate them.

 _Note:_ File organisation reflects my working setup and may not be fully generalised.